 Mat 4:17 Repent: for the kingdom of heaven is at hand.

-Change your mind [before it is too late]!
-Because It has com near, the realm of the skies.
+Change your minds!
+It has gotten near.
+What?
+The realm of the skies.

 This short verse has several surprises.
 It illustrates a common theme, that the translations of Christ's words emphasize "sin" much more than he actually did.